lesliegeorge1965/Getting-and-Cleaning-Data/README.md

 activity_names: Text value that describes the six different activities being performed and measured.
 The values are: walking, walking upstairs, walking downstairs, laying, sitting and standing.

-measurements involving mean or standard deviation (note these are self-explanatory and involve x, y or z axis (or none) and whether it is measuring mean or standard deviation.
-The numeric value represents the original number of the data before stripping out only the measures involving mean or standar deviation.
+Measurements involving mean or standard deviation (note these are self-explanatory and involve x, y or z axis (or none) and whether it is measuring mean or standard deviation.
+The numeric value represents the original number of the data before stripping out only the measures involving mean or standard deviation.

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y